 A narrow escape – but two real blows fell in April.
 On 9th it was reported that Hjördis had undergone “minor surgery” at St. John’s hospital in Los Angeles, and on 20th her first husband Carl-Gustav Tersmeden died of heart failure in Stockholm, aged 40.

 The movie required David and Hjördis to up-sticks and move to the south of France for five months, although departure was put on hold when Hjördis fell ill again.
 A report on 10th May suggested that she had a virus, but by 22nd May things looked a lot more serious: “Hjördis Niven, wife of David Niven, is very ill.
 Doctors report her condition as critical.”
 Worrying times for David, made worse by the fact that Hjördis was being treated in the same hospital where Primmie died.

 In June, David tried hard to paint a positive picture for Sheilah Graham.
 “I’m almost afraid to talk about my good luck.
 I’m happily married, in excellent health and have money in the bank.
 But I’m sure that the morning after you write this, I’ll wake up divorced, ailing and destitute.”

 Hjördis and David finally set sail for France in July, and rented a villa in San Tropez ahead of work starting on ‘Bonjour Tristesse’.
 Later that month Hjördis took the opportunity to fly solo to Sweden, prompting an obviously jumpy David to pre-empt and quosh any resulting separation rumours.

 All in the family

-Among the family visited by Hjördis were her sixteen year-old nieces, Gudrun and Maj-Lis Genberg, daughters of her brother Karl.
-Both would soon follow a similar early career path to their aunt (who was occasionally mistakenly referred to as her cousin, which I’m sure Aunt Hjördis didn’t mind too much.
+Among the family who met Hjördis in Stockholm were her sixteen year-old twin nieces, Maj-Lis and Gudrun Genberg, daughters of her brother Karl.
+Both would soon follow similar early career paths to their aunt.
+Indeed, they were occasionally mistakenly referred to as her cousin, which I’m sure Aunt Hjördis didn’t mind too much.